gotify/server/README.md

 ## Contributing

-We welcome all kinds of contribution, including bug reports, feature requests, documentation improvements, UI refinements, etc. Check out [CONTRIBUTING.md](CONTRIBUTING.md) for how you could contribute to this project.
+We welcome all kinds of contribution, including bug reports, feature requests, documentation improvements, UI refinements, etc. Check out [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the